From AoI to QVAoI: Query-Based Semantics-Aware Scheduling for Energy-Harvesting IoT Systems: Conclusion

 \section{Conclusion}

-In this study, we addressed the optimization of freshness and significance of information in a status update system wherein an EH device was tasked with scheduling the transmission of measured update packets from an information source to a destination node.
+In this study, we addressed the optimization of freshness and significance of information in a status update system in which an EH device was tasked with scheduling the transmission of measured update packets from an information source to a destination node.
 We introduced a semantics-aware metric, QVAoI, and identified the QVAoI-Optimal, QAoI-Optimal, VAoI-Optimal, and AoI-Optimal policies by formulating and solving MDP problems.
-Through comparison with a greedy policy, we demonstrated that these semantics-aware policies delivered superior performance regarding the freshness and significance of information.
-Moreover, we illustrated that the QVAoI-Optimal and VAoI-Optimal policies can achieve fresher and more significant updates from the device or reduce the number of transmissions without compromising the freshness and significance of information compared to the QAoI-Optimal and AoI-Optimal policies, respectively.
+By comparing these with a greedy policy, we demonstrated that the semantics-aware policies delivered superior performance in terms of information freshness and significance.
+We conducted a closed-form analysis of the unit-capacity battery, offering fundamental insights into system performance under a threshold policy.
+We also illustrated that the QVAoI-Optimal and VAoI-Optimal policies can achieve fresher and more significant updates from the device, or reduce the number of transmissions without compromising the freshness or significance of information, compared to the QAoI-Optimal and AoI-Optimal policies, respectively.

 \appendices